lichon/hbbs-worker/README.md

 Enable 'Use Websocket' on rustdesk Network setting, set ID/Relay Server to your-worker-url,

-Set Api Server to https://localhost to enable wss connection
+Set Api Server to https://localhost or https://your-worker-url to enable wss connection

 Goto https://rustdesk.com/web/ set Network setting to your-worker-url, control your desk by web